cadusegatto1/Speech-AI/README.md

 $ python3 app_audio.py
     Done recording
     Recognizing the text
-    Decoded Text : python programming is the best of all by Jordan
+    Decoded Text : Python Programming is the best of all
 ```

 long_audio.py: Processing long audio files in chunks.